-Apple created its own connection in Thunderbolt which has now evolved all the way to Thunderbolt 3 - the best version yet.
+Apple is a major adopter of Thunderbolt tech, originally conceived by Intel, which has now evolved all the way to Thunderbolt 3 - the best version yet.
 This is the one port that Apple wants to rule them all.

 Here’s what you need to know about Thunderbolt 3.

 Thunderbolt 3 is a connectivity system originally created by Intel that allows for fast data and high power transfer through a single port.

 The latest Thunderbolt 3 tech works with the USB-C port design, meaning it can transfer enough power to charge a laptop while also offering enough bandwidth to connect multiple devices, like monitors, via a single port.
 It is also backwards compatible with Thunderbolt 2 via an adapter.

 Thunderbolt 3 is twice as fast

 Apple has managed to make the jump from Thunderbolt 2 to Thunderbolt 3 worthwhile by doubling in the amount of data that can be transferred.
 This is thanks in part to a doubling of the bandwidth of data that can be transferred - now at a whopping 40Gbps.